apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

   "title": "Deleting Data"
 }
 [/block]
-Finally, let's remove few records with the help of SQL `DELETE` statement.
+Finally, let's remove a few records with the help of SQL `DELETE` statement.
 [block:code]
 {
   "codes": [